Luton: History

 Luton Borough Corporation had provided the borough with electricity since the early twentieth century from Luton power station, located adjacent to the railway.
 Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the 23 megawatt (MW) coal and latterly oil-fired power station redundant.
 The station had a single chimney and two reinforced concrete cooling towers.
 The power station closed in 1968; in its final year of operation it delivered 3,192 MWh of electricity to the borough.

 Luton Airport opened in 1938, owned and operated by the council.
-It's now one of the largest employers in the area.
+It is now one of the largest employers in the area.

 The pre-war years, were something of an economic boom for Luton, as new industries grew and prospered.
 New private and council housing was built in the 1920s and 1930s, with Luton starting to incorporate nearby villages Leagrave, Limbury and Stopsley between 1928 and 1933.

 Post-war, a number of substantial estates of council housing were built, notably at Farley Hill, Stopsley, Limbury, Marsh Farm and Leagrave (Hockwell Ring).
 The Marsh Farm area of the town was developed in the mid to late 1960s as a large council housing estate, mostly to house the overspill population from London.
 However, the estate gained a reputation for high levels of crime, poverty and unemployment, which culminated in a riot on the estate in July 1992 and another more serious riot three years later.

-The closure of the Vauxhall manufacturing plant in 2002 had negative effects for Luton, leading to increased unemployment and deprivation.
+The partial closure of the Vauxhall manufacturing plant in 2002 had negative effects for Luton, leading to increased unemployment and deprivation.
+In 2024, Stellantis (owner of the Vauxhall marque) announced plans to close its operation in Luton.

 Governance

-The town is situated within the ceremonial county of Bedfordshire but, since 1997, Luton has been an administratively independent unitary authority, administered by Luton Borough Council.
-There are 48 councillors on the Borough Council, representing 19 wards.
+There is just one tier of local government covering Luton: Luton Borough Council, which has been a unitary authority since 1997, being a district council which also performs the functions of a county council.
+There are no civil parishes in the borough.
+The borough remains part of the ceremonial county of Bedfordshire.